 - (1) If the specified threshold annual performance level was met (90% of target for the total revenue objective and the adjusted net income objective), then a pre-established scaled performance multiplier (ranging from 50% to 150% for the total revenue objective and 50% to 200% for the adjusted net income objective) would be used to calculate the applicable bonus pool funding percentage attributable to such quantitative objective.
-The performance multiplier would be zero if performance was below the threshold level, 50% if performance was at the threshold level, and then scaled for performance between 51% and the applicable maximum level.
-The performance multiplier was capped for performance above the specified maximum performance level (110% of target for the total revenue objective and 120% of target for the adjusted net income objective). - (2) To calculate the threshold performance achievement level and performance multiplier, (i) the reported revenue of \$1,618.7 million was decreased by approximately \$5 million to adjust for certain transaction-related revenues and approximately \$9 million to adjust for the impact of foreign currency exchange rates that were more favorable than the budgeted rates and (ii) the total revenue objective was also decreased by approximately \$7 million to account for the timing of Vyxeos approval, which occurred slightly later than budgeted. - (3) The percentages in this column represent, for each quantitative corporate objective, the weight of the quantitative objective multiplied by the performance multiplier that corresponds to the actual achievement of such quantitative objective. - 42 JAZZ PHARMACEUTICALS | Proxy Statement

-- (4) With respect to the Xyrem bottle growth stretch goal, 6.4% annual bottle volume growth would have resulted in 2.5% added to the total bonus pool funding percentage, and 7.0% annual bottle volume growth would have resulted in another 2.5% added to the total bonus pool funding percentage.
-Actual achievement of 0.4% bottle volume growth for 2017 was below the threshold level of achievement. - (5) With respect to the Vyxeos U.S. sales volume stretch goal, the performance levels were set at achievement above the budgeted U.S. sales volume.
-Exceeding the sales volume budget by 10% would have resulted in 1.75% added to the total bonus pool funding percentage, and exceeding the sales volume budget by 20% would have resulted in another 1.75% added to the total bonus pool funding percentage.
-This stretch goal was inherently difficult to achieve from the outset and dependent upon meeting multiple uncertain milestones on or ahead of schedule, including: completion of our rolling NDA submission; acceptance of our NDA and receipt of priority review by the FDA; completion of chemistry, manufacturing and controls activities in support of our NDA; approval of our NDA by the FDA; completion of product testing for compliance with final specifications; and the successful launch and shipment of Vyxeos.
-Actual Vyxeos U.S. sales volume for 2017, resulting in actual sales of \$33.8 million, exceeded budget by more than 20% after adjusting for the timing of Vyxeos approval. - (6) With respect to the Defitelio U.S. sales volume stretch goal, the performance levels were set at achievement above the budgeted U.S. sales volume, which were aggressively set at levels that were intended to have a low estimated probability of achievement, similar to the probability of achievement of our 2016 Defitelio U.S. sales volume stretch goal, which we also did not achieve.
-Exceeding the sales volume budget by 10% would have resulted in 1% added to the total bonus pool funding percentage, and exceeding the sales volume budget by 20% would have resulted in a another 1% added to the total bonus pool funding percentage.
-Actual Defitelio U.S. sales volume for 2017, resulting in actual U.S. sales of \$39 million, was below budget and the threshold level of achievement. - (7) With respect to the ex-U.S. Defitelio sales stretch goal, the performance levels were set at achievement above budgeted ex-U.S. sales.
-Exceeding the sales budget by 5% would have resulted in 1% added to the total bonus pool funding percentage, and exceeding the sales volume budget by 10% would have resulted in another 1% added to the total bonus pool funding percentage.
-Actual Defitelio ex-U.S. sales for 2017, which were adjusted for the impact of foreign currency exchange rates that were more favorable than budgeted rates, were below budget and did not meet the threshold level of achievement.
-To calculate the level of achievement, actual sales of \$95 million were decreased by approximately \$6 million to adjust for the impact of foreign currency exchange rates that were more favorable than the budgeted rates. - (8) To calculate the threshold performance achievement level and performance multiplier, (i) both reported non-GAAP adjusted net income and the related performance objective were increased by approximately \$6 million to account for certain transaction-related items and the timing of Vyxeos approval, which occurred later than budgeted, and (ii) the reported non-GAAP adjusted net income was decreased by approximately \$4 million to account for certain changes in French tax rates.
+The performance multiplier would be zero if performance was below the threshold level, 50% if performance was at the threshold level, and then scaled for performance above 50% up to the applicable maximum level.
+The performance multiplier was capped for performance above the specified maximum performance level (110% of target for the total revenue objective and 120% of target for the adjusted net income objective). - (2) To calculate the threshold performance achievement level and performance multiplier, the reported revenue of \$1,890.9 million was increased by approximately \$7.7 million to adjust for certain budgeted revenues following the closing of the sale of our Prialt® (ziconotide) intrathecal infusion, or Prialt, assets and reduced by approximately \$0.5 million to adjust for the impact of foreign currency exchange rates that were more favorable than the budgeted rates. - (3) The percentages in this column represent, for each quantitative corporate objective, the weight of the quantitative objective multiplied by the performance multiplier that corresponds to the actual achievement of such quantitative objective. - (4) With respect to the Xyrem total bottle growth stretch goal, 3.8% annual bottle volume growth would have resulted in 3.5% added to the total bonus pool funding percentage, and 4.8% annual bottle volume growth would have resulted in another 3.5% added to the total bonus pool funding percentage.
+Actual achievement of 5.5% bottle volume growth for 2018 was above the threshold level of achievement. - (5) With respect to the Vyxeos U.S. sales volume stretch goal, the performance levels were set at achievement above the budgeted U.S. sales volume.
+This stretch goal was inherently difficult to achieve from the outset given that we are still in the early stages of our launch of Vyxeos in a competitive and complex marketplace for AML.
+Exceeding the sales volume budget by 5% would have resulted in 2.875% added to the total bonus pool funding percentage, and exceeding the sales volume budget by 10% would have resulted in another 2.875% added to the total bonus pool funding percentage.
+Actual Vyxeos U.S. sales volume for 2018 was below the budgeted U.S. sales volume. - (6) With respect to the Vyxeos market access stretch goal, the performance goal consisted of achievement of market access for Vyxeos in three European countries: UK, France and Germany.
+Achieving market access in each of those countries would result in 0.75% per country being added to the total bonus pool funding percentage, for a potential total of 2.25%.
+We were able to achieve market access only in the UK in 2018, which resulted in 0.75% added to the total bonus pool funding percentage. - (7) To calculate the threshold performance achievement level and performance multiplier, both reported non-GAAP adjusted net income and the related performance objective were increased by approximately \$1.4 million to account for certain budgeted earnings following the closing of the sale of our Prialt assets.